Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Properties of Frobenius-Poincar e functions

 This section is devoted to developing general properties of Frobenius-Poincar\'e functions.
 Some of these are analogues of properties of Hilbert-Kunz multiplicities.
 In \Cref{FP function wrt a homogeneous SOP} and \Cref{FP function in dimension one}, we use these general properties to compute Frobenius-Poincar\'e functions in some special cases. \begin{proposition} Let $M$ be a finitely generated $\Z$-graded $R$-module of Krull dimension $d$.
 Then the power series expansion of $F(M,R,I)(y)$ around the origin in the complex plane is given by

 where for each $m$,

 \end{proposition} \begin{proof} Since the sequence $(F_n(M))_n$ converges uniformly to $F(M)$ on the closed unit disc around zero, it follows from Lemma 3, Chapter 4 of \cite{Ahlfors} that for each $m$, the sequence converges to $\frac{d^m}{dy^m}(F)(0)$.
-Since $a_m= \frac{1}{m!}\frac{d^m}{dy^m}(F)(0)$, we get the result. \end{proof} The next result provides a localization formula for Frobenius-Poincar\'e functions. \begin{theorem} Let $M$ be a finitely generated $\Z$-graded $R$-module of Krull dimension $d$.
+Since $a_m= \frac{1}{m!}\frac{d^m}{dy^m}(F)(0)$, we get the result. \end{proof} \begin{corollary} The Hilbert-Kunz multiplicity of the triple $(M, R,I)$ is $F(M,R,I)(0)$. \end{corollary} The next result provides a associativity formula for Frobenius-Poincar\'e functions. \begin{theorem} Let $M$ be a finitely generated $\Z$-graded $R$-module of Krull dimension $d$.
 Let $P_1, \ldots, P_t$ be the dimension $d$ minimal prime ideals in the support of $M$.
 Then

 \end{theorem} \begin{proof} Follows from \Cref{reduction to domain}. \end{proof} As a consequence of \Cref{FP functions are described by generic ranks}, we prove that Frobenius-Poincar\'e functions are additive over a short exact sequence. \begin{proposition} Consider a short exact sequence of finitely generated $\Z$-graded $R$-modules where the boundary maps preserve gradings,